The application period for the Talent Attraction Program has now closed. Be on the lookout for more information

 Program Objective and Description

 The purpose of the Talent Attraction Program (TAP) is to encourage recent graduates to live in the tobacco region and work in targeted, hard-to-fill occupations in the Tobacco Region by providing up to $12,000 annually in student loan repayment with a two-year commitment.
 Loan repayment awards may be renewed for another two years if eligible (maximum award of $48,000).

 This program replaces and better targets the prior 4-year loan forgiveness program by requiring that recipients have specific, desired credentials, contribute meaningfully to their communities, and work in occupations for which there is currently a workforce shortage.
 Moreover, by providing large individual awards, this program seeks to truly incentivize people to change their career plan and locate in the Tobacco Region.

 To be eligible, recipients must:

-• Have graduated within the past 18 months of the application deadline with a bachelor’s degree or higher from an accredited institution of higher education, public or private, in-state or out-of-state (not applicable to renewals)
+• Have graduated after March 15, 2018 with a bachelor’s degree or higher from an accredited institution of higher education, public or private, in-state or out-of-state (not applicable to renewals)

 • Be able to legally work in the U.S.

 • Reside within the Tobacco Region during the 24-month period of employment in which the award is made: https://www.revitalizeva.org/about-the-commission/areas-served/

 • Begin full-time employment in the tobacco region within six months of the award letter (if not already employed in the region) and work for 24 months after award is made in one of the following occupations in the tobacco region: